-- v.
-If the Exhibit A identifies that CDSS shall provide only a portion of the County's Complaint Investigations, the cost of the Complaint Investigation shall be the same as identified in this Exhibit B, section A, paragraph 2 (b)(ii), above. - c.
+Investigation shall be the same as identified in this Exhibit B, section A, paragraph 2 (b)(ii), above.

+- c.
 Invoicing for Home Health and Safety Assessments - i.
 If Home Health and Safety Assessments were identified in Exhibit A, Section VII, as part of this Agreement, CDSS shall provide quarterly invoices in arrears for each quarter in which the Home Health and Safety Assessments services were completed.
 The quarterly invoices shall include, for each open Home Health and Safety Assessment, the non-federal cost per case rate. - ii.
-The CDSS shall track each Home Health and Safety Assessment and invoice for the non-federal share of cost of \$474.00 per each Home Health and Safety Assessment.3 CDSS shall not invoice for the amount of the services involving the federal funds share.
-The nonfederal share of costs for each fiscal shall be subject to change based on the applicable federal discount rate for that year. - iii.
+The CDSS shall track each Home Health and Safety Assessment and invoice for the non-federal share of cost of \$569.00 per each Home Health and Safety Assessment.3 CDSS shall not invoice for the amount of the services involving the federal funds share.
+The non-federal share of costs for each fiscal will be subject to change based on the applicable federal discount rate for that year. - iii.
 The County shall pay CDSS quarterly.
-For Payment the County shall draw down funds from the General Fund RFA allocation.
-Once the total RFA allocation is exceeded, the County shall use its Local Revenue Fund (LRF) for subsequent payment(s). - iv.
+For Payment the County will draw down funds from the General Fund RFA allocation.
+Once the total RFA allocation is exceeded, the County will use its Local Revenue Fund (LRF) for subsequent payment(s). - iv.
 If it is determined by CDSS that the average Home Health and Safety Assessment greatly exceeds the estimated hours, CDSS shall provide the documentation regarding the number of hours to the County.
-For any extension of this Agreement or subsequent agreement for these services the amount paid to CDSS may be increased for the next fiscal year(s).
+For any extension of this Agreement or subsequent agreement for these services the amount paid to CDSS may be increased for the next fiscal year(s). - v.
+If the Exhibit A identifies that CDSS will provide only a portion of the County's Home Health and Safety Assessments, the cost of the Home Health and Safety Assessments shall be the same as identified in this Exhibit B, section A, paragraph 2 (c)(ii), above.

-3 The estimated cost to complete each Home, Health and Safety Assessment is \$649.00.
-The federal funds share is \$175.00.
+3 The estimated cost to complete each Home, Health and Safety Assessment is \$774.00.
+The federal funds share is \$205.00.

-- v.
-If the Exhibit A identifies that CDSS shall provide only a portion of the County's Home Health and Safety Assessments, the cost of the Home Health and Safety Assessments shall be the same as identified in this Exhibit B, section A, paragraph 2 (c)(ii), above. - 3.
-The County shall be responsible for payment of the contracted services and activities provided by CDSS in accordance with rates above from the following sources and in the following order: - General Fund Resource Family Approval allocation (if such exists in the State Budget); - the County's 2011 Realignment LRF; and - other County funds. - 4.
-Continuation of Services
+- 3. The County shall be responsible for payment of the contracted services and activities provided by CDSS in accordance with rates above from the following sources and in the following order: - General Fund Resource Family Approval allocation (if such exists in the State Budget); - the County's 2011 Realignment LRF; and - other County funds.

+4. Continuation of Services